Atouti

 So, in terms of numbers, the name Atouti is rather rare in France, ranking far behind the most common last names.
 In 2025, there are a few hundred bearers, which gives a nice exclusive side to the name.
 The trend seems stable, neither explosion nor major decline.

-That said, its presence is slightly increasing in large cities, probably linked to recent migratory movements.
+That said, its presence is slightly increasing in big cities, probably related to recent migratory movements.
 I imagine it won’t change overnight, but it’s interesting to note.

-In the end, this name seems to cling tenaciously, which gives it a very particular charm.
-A bit like a story that keeps being written slowly.
+In the end, this name seems to hold on tenaciously, which gives it a very special charm.
+A bit like a story that continues to be written slowly.

-There you go, the name Atouti remains for me a little fascinating mystery.
-You feel that it has crossed ages and cultures without really losing its identity.
-A truly nice thread to unravel, if you want to dive into its roots.
+So, the name Atouti remains for me a little fascinating mystery.
+You feel it has traveled through ages and cultures without really losing its identity.
+A truly nice thread to unravel if you want to dive into its roots.

 I like to think that through its bearers, this name continues to write a story, discreet but full of life.
 And at the same time, it calls for patience and curiosity.

 And you, do you have an Atouti in your family?
 Maybe a forgotten treasure to discover?
-The essential thing is to keep that desire to always learn a little more.
+The essential thing is to keep that desire to always learn a bit more.

-In any case, there is something in this name that encourages the love of slightly hidden stories, those that slowly come to surprise us.
+In any case, there is something in this name that encourages loving the slightly hidden stories, those that slowly come to surprise us.